Demira11/Demira-Pasalic/README.md

 ### Hi there 🤘🏻 my name is Demira
 #### I'm a Full-Stack Software Developer,
-based in Brooklyn, New York and I enjoy working on projects from scratch and seeing ideas turn into reality and evolve.
+Based in Brooklyn, New York and I enjoy working on projects from scratch and seeing ideas turn into reality and evolve.
 I also enjoy wireframe-ing in Canva 𑁍

 Skills: REACT / JS / HTML / CSS / Python3, Heroku, SQL